Cumulocity-IoT/apama-streaming-analytics-epl-syntax/README.md

 See the License for the specific language governing permissions and limitations under the License.

-## VIM syntax hilighting for Apama EPL
+## VIM syntax highlighting for Apama EPL
-The file [monitorscript.vim](monitorscript.vim) contains syntax hilighting rules for editing Apama EPL (.mon) files in the VIM editor.
+The file [monitorscript.vim](monitorscript.vim) contains syntax highlighting rules for editing Apama EPL (.mon) files in the VIM editor.

 To install the syntax rules, copy the file to $HOME/.vim/syntax/monitorscript.vim